Assembling Wireless Plasma Kit

 You can find the code for the PIR example here:

 Once it's running on your Plasma Stick, the sensor will toggle its data pin high when it detects movement.
-When the Pico W receives this signal, it will randomly trigger a spooky LED effect.
+When the Pico W receives this signal, it will randomly trigger a different LED effect.

 Temperature and CO2 sensing